-Roadsafe offer riders a Pre-assessment Practise which is run one on one for 30 minutes immediately prior to your CBTA assessment, and offers specific feedback regarding the CBTA assessment criteria.
+Roadsafe offer riders a Pre-assessment Practise which is run one on one for one hour immediately prior to your CBTA assessment, and offers specific feedback regarding the CBTA assessment criteria.
 This allows you to start your CBTA assessment already warmed up, and with reduced anxiety, as you are aware of any areas for improvement.
 Explanations and any questions regarding the assessment can be answered, and any concerns can be addressed, to give you the best possible outcome.

 Each assessment consists of the following components:

 CBTA Restricted license assessment is for learner motorcycle license holders.